How to Market eBooks on Amazon

 A minimum price of $2,99, a maximum of $200

 A minimum price of $2.99, a maximum of $9.99

 So what’s an author to do?
-Do your homework, study, and test some more.
-With the right eBook pricing strategies for Amazon, nearly all titles and authors can find some level of success.
+Do your homework, test, and test some more.
+With the correct eBook pricing and eBook marketing strategies for Amazon, nearly all titles and authors can spark some level of sales.
 Making sure your book is fully described and tagged in the proper categories also are critical to sales.
-You can find more information about each of those by reading more articles on ebook marketing strategy at the Smith Publicity blog.
+You can find more information about each of those by reading more articles on eBook marketing strategy for Amazon at the Smith Publicity blog.